IuliiaLokhova/sql-data-warehouse-project/README.md

 ## O License
 This project is licensed under the [MIT License](LICENSE)..
 You are free to use, modify, and share this project with proper attribution.
 ## # About Me
 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I'm an IT professional and passionate YouTuber on a mission to share knowle enjoyable and engaging!
+I'm **Iuliia Lokhva**.
+I'm a passionate QA Engineer and Data Analyst with 8+ years of experience in test automation, data analytics, and performance optimization.
+Formerly at Tesla, I’m currently a Senior Data Analyst at CVS Health.